VinayMeenkeri/VinayMeenkeri/README.md

 ### Hi there 👋

 - 🙏 My name is Vinay Meenkeri
-- 🔭 I have working experience of 7 years in Banking Industry.
+- 🔭 I have 7 years working experience in Banking Industry.
 - 🌱 I’m currently doing my Masters in Applied Computer Science at Northwest Missouri State University
 - 👯 I’m looking to collaborate on Github .
 - 🤔 I’m looking for help with ...